France–Germany relations: Locarno treaties of 1925

-In late 1924 German foreign minister Gustav Stresemann made his highest priority the restoration of German prestige and privileges as a leading European nation.
+In late 1924 German foreign minister Gustav Stresemann, labelled the 'greatest master of German foreign policy since Bismarck', was committed to delivering economic and political stability.
 French withdrawal from the occupied Ruhr was scheduled for January 1925, but Stresemann sensed that France was very nervous about its security and might cancel the withdrawal.
 He realized that France deeply desired a British guarantee of its postwar borders, but that London was reluctant.
 Stresemann came up with a plan whereby all sides would get what they wanted through guarantees set out in a series of treaties.
 British Foreign Minister Austen Chamberlain enthusiastically agreed.
 France realized that its occupation of the Ruhr had caused more financial and diplomatic damage than it was worth and went along with the plan.
 They convened a conference of foreign ministers in the Swiss resort of Locarno and worked out the treaties.
 The first was the most critical: a mutual guarantee of the frontiers of Belgium, France, and Germany, which was guaranteed by Britain and Italy.
 The second and third treaties called for arbitration between Germany and Belgium, and Germany and France regarding future disputes.
 The fourth and fifth were similar arbitration treaties between Germany and Poland, and Germany and Czechoslovakia.
 Poland especially, and Czechoslovakia as well, felt threatened by the main Locarno agreement, and the treaties were attempts to reassure them.
 The success of the Locarno agreements led to the admission of Germany to the League of Nations in September 1926, with a seat on its council as a permanent member.
 The result was the euphoric "Spirit of Locarno" across Europe—a sense that it was possible to achieve peace and a permanent system guaranteeing that peace.

+Kellogg–Briand Pact of 1928

+The Pact represented a pivotal achievement in the normalization of Franco-German relations during the late 1920s, further advancing the "Spirit of Locarno."
+It solidified this period of détente by affording Germany equal signatory status alongside Great Britain, Italy, Japan, and the United States, thereby moving beyond its prior designation as a defeated power subject to restrictions, and aimed to establish a legal framework for global peace, despite ultimately lacking robust enforcement mechanisms.